 The results have been a pleasant surprise.
 Readership of this blog definitely started to increase as the AMQ article hit the streets in late May.
 In months prior about 50 people a day were visiting, and now its closer to 100.
 In May over 9,000 articles were read.
 I appreciate ALL of the readers taking the time to read my ramblings and hopefully getting some information to help them with their DB9 project.

 The YouTube video on the True Costs has been the real surprise.
 Most of my videos get viewed maybe 100-200 times (which I think is great), probably by actual DB9 owners tackling the maintenance task I am describing.
-But, as of today, the True Costs video has been viewed over 76,000 times!
-The video has been watched for over 600,000 minutes (that’s over a year of minutes)!
+But, as of today, the True Costs video has been viewed over a quarter of a million times!
+The video has been watched for over 1.6 million minutes (that’s over three years of minutes)!
 Great for the ego to be sure.
 [Maybe it was discovered as a cure for insomnia] What was also interesting was the 100’s of comments left by viewers (and some foul mouth trolls), 99% of which were constructive and positive.
 Nearly 1,000 people are subscribed to the Aston1936 YouTube Channel now.
 Won’t they be surprised when my upcoming PCV Valve videos get posted next.
 I suspect my Subscriber count is doomed to dwindle.

 But, the AMQ edition has fully circulated around the world now, and my brush with YouTube fame is waning, so its time to get back to the business of this Blog, helping others learn how to look after their own DB9’s.
 I am going to try and get back into the habit of publishing an article per week.